.NET Generics under the hood

 So how does it work under the hood then?

-Value types do not share anything and each value type has its own Method Table and EEClass and its own JITted code.
+and its own JITted code.
 In other words, for each value type used as a generic type parameter, CLR will produce a different piece of code.
 This could lead to what is known as “code bloat” or code explosion and increase the memory footprint of the program.
 But that’s inevitable because the compiler has to know the size of the value type and the layout of its fields during the compilation process.

-Reference types have their own Method Tables.
-And we can say that a Method Table uniquely describes a type.
-But all reference types of a generic share one EEClass and share JITted code of its methods between each other.
+and share JITted code of its methods between each other.
 In other words, for each reference type used as a generic type parameter, CLR will use one piece code.
 That’s an optimization for the memory that greatly reduces the footprint used for Generics.
 That’s possible because reference types have the same “word” size.
-System.__Canon is an internal type and acts as a placeholder.
-Its main goal is to tell JIT that the type will be found during runtime.
+System.__Canon

 The rules are the same for generics with more than one type parameter.
 If all type parameters are reference types, then code is shared otherwise not.